OSFINCOMEACADEMY/OSFINCOMEACADEMY/README.md

 - 👋 Hi, I’m @OSFINCOMEACADEMY
 - 👀 I’m interested in developing a website
-- 🌱 I’m currently learning code perfectly
+- 🌱 I’m currently learning code perfectly to solve world problem
-- 💞️ I’m looking to collaborate on SEO optimization on my website
+- 💞️ I’m looking to collaborate on coding a software for Climate Solutions
 - 📫 How to reach me, Email at osfincomeacademy@gmail.com

 <!---